 All MIIS students have the opportunity to talk with a professional counseling service through our Student Assistance Program with Well Connect.
 Well Connect provides confidential sessions to students and connects them with a professional in the Monterey community to talk about: academic stress, depression, roommate conflicts, and money matters – just to name a few.
 If you are interested in scheduling time to speak with someone, please visit Well Connect's website or call 1.800.326.6142.
 You can also find additional information on our Health & Wellness pages >>

-Adjusting to the cultural norms is difficult no matter where you traveling to.
-Add in the additional stress of adjusting to graduate school and you have a recipe for disaster.
-Here is some general information about how to adjust to American culture, and resources for making that transition a smooth one.
+Adjusting to the cultural norms is difficult no matter where you travel.
+Add in the additional stress of adjusting to graduate school, and you have a recipe for disaster.
+Here is some general information about how to adjust to American culture and resources for making that transition a smooth one.

-You may find it uneasy to be in some social situations because you are unfamiliar with nonverbal behavior or nonverbal communication.
-This might include eye contact, speaking distance, to name a few.
+You may feel uneasy in some social situations because you are unfamiliar with nonverbal behavior or nonverbal communication.
+These nonverbal cues include eye contact or speaking distance, to name a few.
 Unfortunately, there is no dictionary on nonverbal communication.
-You can always ask someone about this or can learn from observing body language, intonation of voice, and eye contact from other students.
+You can always ask someone about this or learn from observing body language, intonation of voice, and eye contact from other students.